 \subsection{Derivation of Mean-field Approximators}

-To derive a mena-field approximation, we assume that the elements of $A$ and $B$ are drawn independently from the set of generalised Gaussian distributions (GGDs): \begin{assumption} Assume each element $a_{i,j}\sim \mathcal{GG}(s,p)$ and $b_{i,j}\sim \mathcal{GG}(s,p)$ of $A$ and $B$ be independently distributed according to the zero-mean generalised Gaussian distribution $\mathcal{GG}(s,p)$ with density:
+To derive a mean-field approximation, we assume that the elements of $A$ and $B$ are drawn independently from the set of generalised Gaussian distributions (GGDs): \begin{assumption} Assume each element $a_{i,j}\sim \mathcal{GG}(s,p)$ and $b_{i,j}\sim \mathcal{GG}(s,p)$ of $A$ and $B$ is independently distributed according to the zero-mean generalised Gaussian distribution $\mathcal{GG}(s,p)$ with density:

 where $0<s<\infty$ is the scale parameter, $p>0$ the shape parameter and $\Gamma(\cdot)$ is the gamma function. \end{assumption} We observe common distributions emerge from the set of GGDs including the Laplace for $p=1$, the Gaussian for $p=2$ and the uniform over $[-s,+s]$ in the limit $p\rightarrow\infty$.